3D scanning solutions

 Artec Studio

-If your preferred method of 3D modeling is 3D scanning something from the real world, you should definitely give Artec Studio a go (paired with one of Artec 3D’s scanners, of course!).
-This powerful software suite for 3D scanning and data processing features the most advanced 3D data algorithms that make using Artec scanners so smooth, intuitive, and precise.
+If your preferred method of 3D modeling is starting with a 3D scan of something from the real world, you should definitely give Artec Studio a go (paired with one of Artec 3D’s scanners, of course!).
+This powerful software suite for 3D scanning and data processing features advanced 3D data algorithms that make using Artec scanners rapid, accurate, and intuitive to use.

 3DCoat